frragone/exalt-project.github.io/pages/4_Positions.md

 ## Position 1: attribution of European floods

-Main affiliation: UNamur
+*Main affiliation*: UNamur

-Secondary affiliation: UCLouvain
+*Secondary affiliation*: UCLouvain

-Keywords: Attribution, Extreme-value theory, Floods, Non-stationarity
+*Keywords*: Attribution, Extreme-value theory, Floods, Non-stationarity

 *Description of work*: The PhD candidate will investigate flexible and physically realistic non-stationary extreme-value models for attribution of heavy precipitation and floods over different regions of Europe.
 In particular, the candidate will identify physical covariates that take into account the regional response to climate change in both thermodynamical and dynamical properties.
 Different models with different covariates are expected to be selected for different regions of Europe.
 A first broad-scale differentiation will be made in terms of Central-Northern Europe versus Southern Europe and the Mediterranean area, justified by the expected response of the atmospheric circulation to climate change.
 After a general analysis, the candidate will zoom in on regions that recently experienced